top of page

 Research Experience

 I received my B.S. in Biology (2020) from Coastal Carolina University.
 During my time at Coastal, I carried out research assistantships in neurogenetics and cancer biology.
 I also completed an international research internship studying molecular circadian biology at the University of Zurich in Switzerland.
-In 2020, I began my doctoral studies in Ecology, Evolution, and Behavior at Binghamton University with Dr. Jessica Hua, investigating amphibian disease ecology and science communication.
+In 2020, I began my doctoral studies in Ecology, Evolution, and Behavior at Binghamton University with Dr. Jessica Hua, investigating environmental communication in the context of amphibian conservation.
 In the Fall of 2022, I moved with the Hua Lab to continue this work at UW-Madison in the Department of Forest and Wildlife Ecology.

 About Me

-Outside of work, I enjoy being outdoors and exploring local parks and museums.
-When at home, I love taking care of my many houseplants, reading, and running.
+Outside of work, I enjoy hiking, exploring local museums, taking care of my many houseplants, reading, and playing French horn.

 Kyra wearing waders and holding a large dipnet at Binghamton University's Nature Preserve